 The clearer your user stories are, the better each department can clearly understand the requirements and estimate the time needed to complete the work.

 In scrum, user story mapping should be collaborative.
-User stories don’t necessarily need to have everything written out perfectly in advance.
+User stories don’t necessarily need to have everything written out perfectly in advance by some ultra-prepared scrum master.

-Characteristic #1 – It tells you who needs the feature
+Characteristic #1 – It gives you a good idea about who needs the feature

 Every user story should serve a hero.
 In most cases, this is one of your customers.